electron/electron/docs/api/ipc-renderer.md

 # ipcRenderer

+Communicate asynchronously from a renderer process to the main process.

 The `ipcRenderer` module is an instance of the [EventEmitter](https://nodejs.org/api/events.html) class.
 It provides a few methods so you can send synchronous and asynchronous messages from the render